Save money by managing data

 - Use your home's Wi-Fi on your mobile phone when you can.

-This is the end of the How can I save money by managing my data? activity.
+This is the end of the Save money by managing data activity.
 You've learned that by keeping an eye on how much data you use, you can tell if your plan is too big, and if the extra data (and cost) is just a waste.

 Next up, if you have registered and are logged into the Be Connected website, you'll now be able to take a short quiz to finish the course.
 If you're not registered, you are now at the end of the course.